 2018 World Cup Group Winner Predictions

-Brazil and Germany are favourites to lift the famous trophy, but there is plenty of football to play before we discover who will be crowned as champions.
+Brazil and France are favourites to lift the famous trophy, but there is plenty of football to play before we discover who will be crowned as champions.

 The first stage features eight groups containing four teams, with just the two top in each progressing to the knockout rounds.

 We look at each group and predict who will come out on top to set themselves up nicely for the critical part of the tournament.